doshidev99/JS_Fpoly/Concept-js.md

 ```

 ### Enhanced object literals

     - sort key in object when they are the same

 ## 15. Call - apply - bind

     - Call(this, params)
     - Apply (this, [...params])

+## 16. DOM

+    - when html run on browser -> DOM because on browers had webAPI

+## 17. Eslint
+    - EST: ebstract syntax tree